scaredfinger/dietizme/libs/integration-tests/README.md

 # Integration Tests Library

-A collection of testing utilities and infrastructure for performing integration tests across the DietizMe application.
+A collection of testing utilities and infrastructure for performing integration tests across the Otiuming application.
 This library provides tools for testing end-to-end workflows, API integration, and interactions between different application components.

 ## Features